 - After 10 minutes, pour in the unsweetened condensed milk, the evaporated milk, the cinnamon, vanilla and nutmeg and mix thoroughly.

 - Cover the pan and leave to cook for a further 5 minutes on a low heat.

 - Serve and wait to cool before eating.

 Your friends and family will love this authentic porridge recipe.
 Feel free to add in different flavourings to suit your own tastes.

 Watch: Making Peanut Porridge

-Jamaica is not one of the biggest meat consuming countries in the world due to the vegetarian culture of Rastafarianism.
+Jamaica is not a big meat consuming country due to the vegetarian culture of Rastafarianism.
 Meaning that stunning Caribbean vegetarian dishes are widely available throughout the country.

 The best way to enjoy peanut porridge is, of course, by visiting Jamaica and buying it from a local restaurant.
 If you’re not able to travel to Jamaica, hopefully this recipe brings a little bit of Caribbean life into your kitchen!